-Another must-have for business users is professional tech support.
+Another must-have for business users are professional tech support.
 Consumer live streaming platforms usually don’t offer any form of tech support.
 More demanding users need questions answered and problems solved on the fly.

-Livestream offers 24/7 phone support starting with their $199/month Premium plan.
+Livestream offers 24/7 phone support starting with its $199/month Premium plan.
 UStream offers phone support to Silver, Gold, and Platinum Pro accounts.
-DaCast offers 24/7 live chat support to all customers and phone support for Pro and Premium account holders.
-One of our specificity is that you will have DaCast employees on the phone, not random people in a call center.
+Dacast offers 24/7 live chat support to all customers and phone support for Scale account holders.
+One of our specificity is that you will have Dacast employees on the phone, not random people in a call center.

 Recording ensures everyone can access content